Thank you to Winston & Strawn LLP for updating the below content with North Carolina information.

-You must meet all of the following requirements to qualify for benefits:
+You must be a North Carolina resident and meet all of the following requirements to qualify for benefits:

 – must have earned enough wages in your base period.
 The base period is the first four of the last five completed calendar quarters before you filed your claim,

 – must be unemployed or partially unemployed through no fault of your own,